MVX Interpreters

 Migration Guide

-If you're experiencing PATH issues with existing commands, add interpreter: "native"
+If you're experiencing PATH issues with existing commands, add interpreter: "native" to commands that use external tools:

 // Before (may have PATH issues)